 Pathophysiology of genetic human spino-cerebellar ataxias

 The experiments of our laboratory are aimed at discovering the mechanisms responsible for some rare human spinocerebellar ataxias (SCA), for which at present no therapy is available.
-Our lab contributed to the discovery of SCA28 and of SCA38 and we are currently studying their pathogenic mechanisms.
-Recently we started to investigate also SCA27.
+Our lab contributed to the discovery of SCA28 and of SCA38 and we are currently studying their pathogenic mechanisms of SCA38.
 The final goal of our research is to identify mechanisms the can be targeted by specific therapies.

-In collaboration with Dr. Borroni (Neurology, Univ. of Brescia), Dr. Brusco (Genetics, Univ. of Torino) and Dr. Caruso (Biochemistry, Univ. of Milano) we are starting a new study aimed at finding the mechanisms responsible for cerebellar deficits and cell degeneration in SCA38.
-Our part of the research concerns an animal model of SCA38, the ELOVL5 knock out mouse, in collaboration with Dr. Horton and Dr. Moon of the University of Texas Southwestern Medical Center in Dallas (TX, USA).
+In collaboration with Dr. Borroni (Neurology, Univ. of Brescia), Dr. Brusco (Genetics, Univ. of Torino), Dr. Caruso and Dr. Mitro (Biochemistry, Univ. of Milano) we are studying the mechanisms responsible for cerebellar deficits and cell degeneration in an animal model of SCA38.
 This research is financially supported by Telethon-Italy.

 Animal models of neuropsychiatric diseases

-These lines of research are aimed at finding the cellular and molecular mechanisms of autism spectrum disorders (ASD), schizophrenia and mood disorders.
+These lines of research regard the cellular and molecular mechanisms of autism spectrum disorders (ASD), anxiety and mood disorders.

 Propagation of Neuronal Damage to Embryonic Grafts Transplanted in the Hippocampus of Murine Models of Alzheimer's Disease

 Parallel fiber to Purkinje cell synaptic impairment in a mouse model of spinocerebellar ataxia type 27